jimmy-zhening-luo/jimmy/README.md

 ## What am I?

 This repository contains Jimmy Luo's personal website.
-As of August 31, 2022, the `main` branch of this website is continuously deployed to [jimm.my](https://jimm.my/).
+As of August 31, 2022, the `main` branch of this repository is continuously deployed to [jimm.my](https://jimm.my/).

 <br/>

 <details><summary>Dev Tools</summary>

-This is a web app with a server built on [Express](https://expressjs.com/) [Node.js](https://nodejs.org/en/) and a presentation layer built on [Embedded Javascript templating](https://ejs.co/) and the [Materialize] UX framework.
+This is a web app with a server built on [Express](https://expressjs.com/) [Node.js](https://nodejs.org/en/) and a presentation layer built on [Embedded Javascript templating](https://ejs.co/) and the [Materialize](https://materializecss.com/) UX framework.
 The source is written in [TypeScript](https://typescriptlang.org/).

 | Key          | Value                                                                                                                                             |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------- |